 Look, vehicle transmissions are tough and durable.
 All you have to do to maintain them is replace the fluid on schedule.
 The fluid gets contaminated with bits of clutch plates and metal.
 Dirty transmission fluid under pressure acts like liquid sandpaper, eating away at important gaskets and seals.
 Then your transmission doesn't shift as well.
 It can start to leak and overheat.
 And then you could end up like Suzanne.

-Another thing: if you carry heavy loads or tow a trailer on blackwood highways, your transmission is working much harder and running hotter than under normal conditions.
+Another thing: if you carry heavy loads or tow a trailer on NJ highways, your transmission is working much harder and running hotter than under normal conditions.
 Your transmission fluid may need to be changed sooner.
-Check your vehicle owner's manual for your severe service schedule or talk with your friendly and knowledgeable professionals at Dr. Dan's Auto about when you should have your transmission serviced.
+Check your vehicle owner's manual for your severe service schedule or talk with your friendly and knowledgeable pros at Dr. Dan's Auto about when you should have your transmission serviced.

 blackwood drivers who do a lot of towing may want to consider adding an external transmission cooler to reduce transmission operating temperatures and extend its life.

 Dr. Dan's Auto

 blackwood, NJ 08012

 At Dr. Dan's Auto we install quality NAPA replacement parts.